 York Antiquarian Book Seminar – Jonathan Kearns speaking in poetic tongues

-We ended the session with charged brains to tackle bibliographical description aka Kim’s ‘only authority I listen to’ bit with were to buy cytotec and Justin Croft.
+We ended the session with charged brains to tackle bibliographical description aka Kim’s ‘only authority I listen to’ bit with Simon Beattie and Justin Croft.
 Coming from the land of AACR2, RDA, NACO and other fascist acronyms, I quite like bib standards.
 Both Simon and Justin are like the NASA astrophysicists of books, not surprisingly could catalog an unpaginated book on Medieval methods of flaying turnips printed on mammoth skin while underwater and make it interesting.
 While bookseller descriptions are quite fluid compared to library standards, I appreciate the moth-to-flame mentality to be consistent.
 Collation exists for a reason.
 It can be useful, not just as a check and balance formula, but a practice that makes you well aware of the material you are handling.
 How could you not resist becoming intimate with your books?

 Stay tuned for Day 2.